greencardamom/Gemini-files/README.md

 **Action Modes & Arguments:**

 * `--list [id1 id2 ...]`
     List files.
 If specific file IDs (e.g., `files/xxxx` or just `xxxx`) are provided, only those files are listed (JSON output).
 If no IDs are provided, all files are listed (JSON output).
-Warnings are printed to stderr for requested IDs that are not found.
 * `--delete [id1 id2 ...]`
     Delete files.
 If specific file IDs are provided, only those are targeted (after validation).
 If no IDs are provided, all files are targeted. **Requires interactive confirmation** (`Type 'yes' to confirm`) unless input is piped (e.g., `echo "yes" | ...`).
 * `--upload <fp1> [fp2 ...]`
     Upload one or more specified local files (`<fp1>`, `[fp2]`, etc.).
 Attempts to detect MIME type using the `file` command.
 Performs verification checks after upload attempts to ensure files become `ACTIVE`.
 Prints the `files/xxx` name for each successfully uploaded and verified file to stdout.
-Reports a summary and exits with an error code if any upload or verification fails.
 * `--query <id_or_uri>`
     Query the specified previously uploaded file.
 Requires `--query-file`.
 The identifier can be the short name (`files/xxx`), just the ID (`xxx`), or the full File API URI (`https://.../files/xxx`).